umbraco/UmbracoDocs/Documentation/Reference/Request-Pipeline/outbound-pipeline.md

       }
     }

-The returned string becomes the native url segment.
-You don't need any url rewriting, ...
+The returned string becomes the native Url segment.
+You don't need any Url rewriting, ...

 If we would use `MyProvider`, the "swibble" node from our example content tree would have "5678-swibble" as segment.

 ### The Default Url Segment Provider

-Default url builds it's segments like this.
+Default Url builds it's segments like this.
 First it looks (in this order) for:

 - the *umbracoUrlName* property. on the node  `content.GetPropertyValue<string>("umbracoUrlName")`